Favourited 478 times

 Nearly everything we do is in support of one thrill: adventures in food.
-Come join us and get a broad feel of rural life..
+Come join us and get a broad feel of rural life.
+If you want to work hard, eat marvellous meals and learn lots about making them you should consider us.

-There is a lot still to do in October but the garden season is nearly over here; it is time to start moving inside more: maintenance, building, woodwork AND NEW RECIPES!!
-Last winter was macarons, marshmallows and flatbreads; what will happen this winter?
+The garden season is over here and we are moving inside: maintenance, building, woodwork AND NEW RECIPES!!
+Last winter was macarons, marshmallows and flatbreads; what do you want to master this winter?
 Yes, the season change means that less assistance is needed but we would welcome you persuading us that your passion fits with ours, Persuade us that together we we can discover so much more.
-Also, our exchanges have been so successful for all and so much fun that I am sure we will keep doing them.
-People already thinking about 2020 are welcome to send questions.
-And yes, those of you who are well experienced with life are welcome.

 We are foodies (also Workaway travelers ourselves) far from the centres and trying to help create a culture of great food around us: for ourselves, for our friends and in the community.
 We are also trying to make that happen as much as is possible using local foods, neighbour's offerings , and our own produce.
 That is where we hope you will assist us; in particular, managing the gardens to keep their abundance coming. (not vegetarian)